We all need body fat, it contains essential nutrients – the problem is, most of us just have too much of it.

 Most smart scales measure more than just body fat.
 They measure weight of course, calculate body mass index (BMI), and some calculate lean mass, water weight and various other metrics.
 Equally important, smart scales also have the ability to track and store data which makes the job of keeping track of your progress that much easier.
 Much easier than writing everything down yourself.

 For most people smart scales should provide a sufficiently precise estimate of body fat.
-For those more serious about their health and fitness, or for the gym rats among us, there is another interesting option we’ve tried out.
+For those more serious about their health and fitness, or for the gym rats among us, there is another interesting option worth trying out.

 Just like the original, Chisel has 12 sensors on the back with optimized configurations and frequencies.
-The gizmo sends a small current past the subcutaneous fat and through the muscle fibers, picking up thousands of data points per second.
+These send a small current past the subcutaneous fat and through the muscle fibers, picking up thousands of data points per second.
 The technology then evaluates the flow of that current to measure the fat percentage per muscle, and rates that muscle’s fitness.

 Chisel measures 24 different muscles on your body, providing the fat percentage and the MQ value for each individual muscle.
 The 24 muscles are (both left and right side): abs, biceps, calves, chest, forearms, glutes, hamstrings, lower back, quads, shoulders, triceps, and upper back.